bansal19/PizzaParlour/README.md

 ```
 This inspection highlights using the same value as dictionary key twice.
 ```
 We enabled these checks and ensured that our code passed all of them.
+We also added [Pylint to Pycharm](https://plugins.jetbrains.com/plugin/11084-pylint) and [ran those checks](https://www.jetbrains.com/help/pycharm/configuring-third-party-tools.html) as well.